 Conflicts of Interest and Corporate Governance Matters.

 Under our Code of Business Conduct and Ethics ("Code of Conduct"), no employee may serve as a director of any outside business concern, other than on behalf of the Company, without the written approval of the Company.
-In addition, no director may serve as a director of a company that engages in the business of providing audio products such as headsets, speakers, sound-bars or other commercial audio products, or gaming accessories.
-The Charter of the Compliance and Governance Committee to at least once a year review the Company's corporate governance principles, as recommended by the Compliance and Governance Committee and adopted by the Board.
+In addition, no director may serve as a director of a company that engages in the business of providing audio products such as headsets, speakers, sound-bars or other commercial audio products or gaming accessories.
+The charter of the Nominating and Governance Committee empowers the Nominating and Governance Committee to review the Company's corporate governance principles at least once a year.
 There are no pre-determined limitations on the number of other boards of directors on which the directors of the Company may serve; however, the Board expects individual directors to use judgment in accepting other directorships and to allow sufficient time and attention to Company matters.
 There are no set term limits for directors.

 Code of Business Conduct and Ethics.

 The Company is committed to ethical business practices.
 Our Code of Conduct applies to all of the Company's employees, officers and directors and our Code of Ethics for Senior Financial Employees applies to the Company's principal executive officer, principal financial officer and principal accounting officer within the meaning of the SEC regulations adopted under the Sarbanes-Oxley Act of 2002, as amended, as well as certain other senior financial employees.
-The Company's Code of Conduct can be found on the Company's website at corp.turtlebeach.com under the heading "Investors Relations-Corporate Governance-Code of Ethics."
+The Company's Code of Conduct can be found on the Company's website at https://corp.turtlebeach.com/ under the heading "Corporate Governance-Code of Business Conduct and Ethics."
 Please note that none of the information on the Company's website is incorporated by reference in this Proxy Statement.

 Communications with the Board of Directors.

-If you would like to communicate with the Company's directors, please send a letter to the following address: Turtle Beach Corporation c/o Corporate Secretary, 11011 Via Frontera, Suite A/B, San Diego, California 92127.
-The Company's Secretary will review each such communication and forward a copy to the Board.
+If you would like to communicate with the Company's directors, please send a letter to the following address: Turtle Beach Corporation c/o Corporate Secretary, 44 South Broadway, 4th Floor, White Plains, New York 10601.
+The Company's Corporate Secretary will review each such communication and forward a copy to the Board.

 Meetings of the Board of Directors and Stockholders.

 It is the policy of the Board to meet at least quarterly.
-The Board held fourteen (14) meetings in 2018.
-In 2018, the Board also held regular executive sessions where non-management directors met without management participation.
-Each incumbent director attended at least 75% of the meetings of the Board and the committees on which he or she served in 2018.
-Directors are encouraged to attend the Annual Meeting of Stockholders.
-Each of our directors attended our annual meeting of stockholders in 2018 either in person or telephonically.
+The Board held sixteen (16) meetings in 2020.
+In 2020, the Board also held regular executive sessions where non-management directors met without management participation.
+Each incumbent director attended at least 75% of the meetings of the Board and the committees on which he or she served in 2020.
+Each of our directors attended our annual meeting of stockholders in 2020 virtually.

 Committees of the Board of Directors.

-The Board currently has three standing committees: an Audit Committee, a Compensation Committee and a Compliance and Governance Committee.
+The Board currently has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.